 He fears they will hate me because I am veela and not pure-blooded enough for a Potter.
 Fleur huffed.
 As if any of them are a better fit for him.

 ‘He’s the heir to an esteemed pure-blooded family, over time he will be exposed to and affected by those opinions.’

 The Delacours are descended from the Beaulieus, but it’s a tenuous connection. Égalité, liberté, fraternité brought an end to such silly things.

 Papa studied his fingernails.
 ‘And that’s ignoring the rumours that are flying about him in Britain…’

-Heat flooded Fleur’s bones.
-Feathers slid from her skin and her bones flooded with liquid heat.
+Heat flooded Fleur’s bones; feathers slid from her skin and her body boiled with liquid heat.
 ‘They’re lies!‘

 And I wouldn’t care if they weren’t.
 Fleur bit her tongue.
 I don’t care what happens to shallow, little people.
 What do they expect to happen if they keep poking at a sleeping dragon?

 Papa winced.
 ‘I’m just worried about your safety, ma cherie.
 Either Harry’s not what he seems, or their Dark Lord has returned and The-Boy-Who-Lived will be his first target.’
 He pulled a stern expression onto his face.
 ‘I don’t want my little girl hurt and if you’re involved with Harry Potter, you’ll be dragged into the chaos that surrounds him.’